kpradeepreddy0/ExamGuard-AI/README.md

  License

-This project is for educational purposes only.
+This project is for educational purposes only.  remove all emojs and symbols